 IPG Frequently Asked Questions

-There are other PEBC exam preparation programs available.
+There are many PEBC exam preparation programs available.
 Why should I attend the IPG program?

 Is the IPG Program mandatory?

-The completion of the IPG Bridging Program offered by the University of Toronto is mandatory to all internationally trained pharmacist intending to practice pharmacy in Ontario that have not passed any component of the PEBC Qualifying Examination Parts I and II on the first attempt.
+The IPG Program is mandatory for all internationally trained pharmacists intending to practice pharmacy in Ontario that have not passed any component of the PEBC Qualifying Examination Parts I and II on the first attempt.

 Can I attend CPS 2 first and then complete CPS 1?

 No. You can only enroll in CPS 2 after successful completion of CPS 1.